Some of the nation’s rich are letting AI teach their kids

 Daily tech — startups, AI labs, chips, the launches that shape the next decade.
 Free.

-- Alpha School co-founder MacKenzie Price plans to keep "hot-button social issues" out of the classroom, a stance critics flag could extend to women's rights, the history of slavery, and immigration, though Alpha School goes through high school in some locations.
+- Alpha School co-founder MacKenzie Price has said she plans to keep "hot-button social issues" out of the classroom — a policy that could extend to women's rights, America's history of slavery, and immigration, depending on how such issues are defined.